SimonBarrettACT/onym/README.md

     // Default extension when none is provided 'default_extension' => 'txt',

+    // Default separator when none is provided 'default_separator' => '_',

     // Default strategy when none is specified 'strategy' => 'random',